Alex Kurzem: Controversy

 As of 2013, Alex Kurzem has been cleared to continue receiving compensation from the German Government.
 The Jewish Claims Conference ordered the investigation.
 The report of the ombudsman was "satisfied Mr Kurzem was Jewish; was separated from his parents during the war; lived under a false identity for at least 18 months, and; that his life had been in danger".

-There is no doubt that he is the "mascot" boy, but the members of the Latvian SS unit still claim they were not part of the Slonim massacre and had not participated in any atrocities in accordance with the deposition Kurzem wrote for Kārlis Lobe.
+There is no doubt that he is the "mascot" boy, but the members of the Latvian Legion unit still claim they were not part of the Slonim massacre and had not participated in any atrocities in accordance with the deposition Kurzem wrote for Kārlis Lobe.
 In the book Mark Kurzem tells of the doubts raised on both sides, claiming the Latvian denials were planned and expected but that the Jewish ones were a surprise.

+The board member of the Melbourne Latvian Society, Edgars Laķis, told the Latvian-Australian newspaper Latvietis in 2017 that Lobe had sent Alex from the Volkhov trenches to the Laima factory to be raised in more suitable conditions by the factory's manager, Jēkabs Dzenis (Laķis' father-in-law), and his family, who all left for Australia via Germany in 1949.
+In Australia, Alex was also baptized in a Latvian Lutheran church and had cordial relations with his foster family until the publication of the book, which, in Laķis' account, wrongfully accused Dzenis and Latvians of being complicit in war crimes.
+Dzenis' grandson Māris unsuccessfully wrote in protest to the publisher to have the book recalled; plans to file a lawsuit for defamation were halted after the death of Mark Kurzem.

 In 2019 Kurzem undertook a DNA test and in 2020, Fitzpatrick concluded that Kurzem is 100% Ashkenazi Jewish, comes from the region of Belarus he claimed to, and has living relatives in Canada.
 These cousins provided family photographs that bolster the case for Kurzem's account of his origin.